BPHL-Molecular/flisochar_wf/README.md

 # flisochar_wf
 A New web-deployed workflow of FLISOCHAR that supports both ONT and PacBio long reads

-FLISOCHAR [here](https://github.com/BPHL-Molecular/flisochar) is a Florida BPHL Pipeline to genomically characterize bacterial isolates using a hybrid assembly method.
+[FLISOCHAR](https://github.com/BPHL-Molecular/flisochar) is a Florida BPHL Pipeline to genomically characterize bacterial isolates using a hybrid assembly method.

-### Author: Tassy J-S. Bazile

 # Introduction